DessimozLab/pyomabrowser/for_docker/Readme.md

 ### Starting services
 You should then be able to start the services with `docker-compose up`.
-This will run things in the foreground and you can check the logs of the different services.
-The first time you do this using a docker volume for the oma browser data, you will see error messages the the database cannot be opened.
+This will run things in the foreground, and you can check the logs of the different services.
+The first time you do this using a docker volume for the oma browser data, you will see error messages the database cannot be opened.
 This means you haven't yet copied the data into the volume.
 (See next point)
 You can also start the containers in the background with `docker-compose up -d`